spacetelescope/jdaviz/docs/imviz/plugins.rst

    in display data unit.
 Otherwise, it is only informational.
    If this field is not applicable for you, leave it at 0.
    **This field resets every time Data selection changes if auto-population not possible.**
-7. For some JWST images, a counts conversion factor is also automatically populated in the :guilabel:`Counts conversion factor` field from image metadata.
-   If it does not auto-populate for you, you can manually enter a value but it must be in the unit of display data unit per counts/s.
-This is used to convert linear flux unit (e.g., MJy/sr) to counts/s.
+7. If you also want photometry result in the unit of counts, you can enter a conversion factor in the :guilabel:`Counts conversion factor` field.
+The value must be in the unit of display data unit per counts.
+This is used to convert linear flux unit (e.g., MJy/sr) to counts.
 If this field is not applicable for you, leave it at 0.
-   **This field resets every time Data selection changes if auto-population not possible.**
+   **This field resets every time Data selection changes.**
 8. If you also want photometry result in magnitude unit, you can enter a flux scaling factor in the :guilabel:`Flux scaling` field.
 The value must be in the same unit as display data unit.
 A magnitude is then calculated using